Although the prices of renters insurance differ across providers, a basic range for annual premiums is:

 Yes.
-The cost of your renters insurance is bound to increase after a claim.
+The cost of your Texas renters insurance is bound to increase after a claim.
 After making a claim, the insurance provider considers you as more likely to make claims, which can adversely affect the price they set for your insurance.
-The type of claim you make will influence how much increase is made to your insurance.
+The type of claim you make and the amount of a resulting payout will influence how much increase is added to your insurance.

 The amount at which your renters insurance increases after making a claim is determined by the type of claim you make as well as the frequency of the claims.
 Certain types of claims such as fire and flood are more likely to result in a bigger increase.
 Likewise, the frequency of your claims could affect the cost and the amount of increase.
 Making a second or third claim within a short space of time will result in greater increases than your first claims.

 No. Your renters insurance is not likely to be affected by a car accident.
 This is because your renters insurance can only be extended to cover your personal property within the car and not the car itself.
 However, if an accident results in you having to make a claim on your renters insurance, this might increase your renters insurance rate.
 For example, if an accident leads to damage to your laptop or your laptop is stolen from your car, you are covered by your renters insurance.